 If you do have an interview in a local DTA, the DTA worker must conduct the interview in a private setting and not in the waiting room where others can hear you.
 Your personal information must be kept private and not shared unless you give written permission.
 106 C.M.R. §§ 361.550, 360.300.

 What happens during the interview?

-- If no phone number for the client is listed on the application, DTA will schedule an in-office interview.
+- If no phone number for client is listed on application, DTA will schedule in-office interview.
 Transitions Hotline Q&A (Sept.
 2006).
-If your application is filed with the Web Unit, DTA should send you an interview appointment with a number and name of a SNAP worker to call directly.